 Frequently Asked Questions

-If you have been in a car accident and have damages and/or injuries, you likely have plenty of questions about what is next.
+If you have been in a car accident and have injuries, you likely have plenty of questions about what is next.
+Should I hire a lawyer?
+How much is my car accident settlement going to be?
+Should I seek medical treatment?
 Car accidents and their related injuries can be very confusing and stressful.
 The more information you have, the better.
 This page has listed the most common Frequently Asked Questions, so you can get a better idea about next steps.

 Need Help Figuring Out What Your Claim is Worth?

 Speak with an experienced auto accident attorney today

 - How Much is Your Injury Claim Worth?

 Personal Injury FAQs

 Many personal injury victims think they cannot afford to hire a personal injury attorney.
 They are often surprised to discover that the attorney’s payment is structured so you do not pay upfront costs, and so that your interests are aligned with theirs.